 👋!
-I am a PhD Economics Student at the University of Oregon, Eugene, USA.
+I am a second year PhD Economics Student at the University of Oregon, Eugene, USA.

 Background: